alexwlchan/alexwlchan.net/src/_drafts/2023-in-reading.md

       You know that something bad has happened to Iris, but you only find out the details slowly.
     </p>
     <p>
-      It gave me a lot of thoughts and feelings, and I felt a lot of sympathy for Iris.
+      It gave me a lot of thoughts and feelings, and I felt sympathy for Iris.
       Both Irises have flawed and imperfect lives, and there’s no implied moral that one is obviously better or more correct.
       I haven’t read it again, but I want to, because I suspect there’s a lot I’d pick up on a second time round.
     </p>